Travel updates and building works

 Please also visit the travel page to find alternative transport options for getting here, by train, bus, bike and e-scooter.

-Students and staff can find more information on the Student Hub and the Staff Hub (login required).
+Students and staff can find more information on our Hub (intranet) pages

-Also, if you drive to campus, please respect our local residents and avoid parking on driveways and side streets.
-We have parking spaces on campus, including 90 designated for disabled parking.
+If you drive to campus, please respect our local residents and avoid parking on driveways and side streets.

 New Buildings

-Our Frederick Road campus is being developed to expand our in-house clinics, to support your learning and experience and to support our wider community’s health needs.
-We've recently received planning permission of our new Health Building.
-Work began in late 2024 and the target completion date is Autumn 2026.
+Our Frederick Road campus is being developed to expand our in-house clinics, to support learning and experience and to support our wider community’s health needs.
+Work is now well underway on our new Thrive Health and Wellbeing Centre.
+Work is set to finish in October 2026.

 Greater Manchester Institute of Technology (GMIoT) Building

-We received planning permission for Greater Manchester Institute of Technology (GMIoT) Building on Peel Park campus across from University House.
-Piling works are happening until Tuesday 31 January.
-As a result, there may be some unavoidable noise and vibrations noticeable for buildings in close proximity, like the SEE Building, University House and the Faith Centre.
+Construction of the Greater Manchester Institute of Technology (GMIoT) Building on Peel Park campus is well underway, works may result in some unavoidable noise and vibrations, which may be noticeable for buildings in close proximity, like the Science, Engineering & Environment (SEE) Building, University House and the Faith Centre.
 Mitigations are in place, with designated quiet spaces across campus for staff and students to work peacefully during noisy periods.
 You can find a list of quiet spots around campus on the website.

 Images are conceptual designs and computer-generated impressions.